 Choosing an undergraduate program in nursing starts by confirming that a school is accredited at two levels: the university or college in general and the nursing program in particular.
 Baccalaureate nursing schools must be approved by the state board of nursing in order for graduates to take the licensure examinations of the National Council of State Boards of Nursing (NCSBN).
 An undergraduate program must also meet the requirements of a nursing accreditation group recognized by the U.S. Department of Education.

-BSN programs increasingly serve as the foundation for postgraduate studies in advanced nursing professions like nurse educators.
+BSN programs increasingly serve as the foundation for postgraduate studies in advanced nursing professions such as nurse educator.
 Undergraduate coursework goes beyond anatomy, chemistry, and other staples to include health promotion, genetic screening, family planning, home health care, and disease prevention.
-Nursing students need to understand the social and environmental conditions that affect the health of their patients.
+Nursing students need to understand the social and environmental conditions that affect their patients’ health.

 Step Two: Earn a Master’s Degree